 Some populations, notably with certain disease states, should stray away from keto.
 Or, at least be monitored by a healthcare professional.

 These include people managing diabetes and taking insulin or other medications to reduce blood sugars.
-Because if not cautious, severe hypoglycemia and even death is at risk.
+Because if not cautious, severe hypoglycemia and even death are at risk.
 Other contraindications include those with liver failure, pancreatitis, and disorders of fat metabolism, just to name a few.

 All-in-all, a keto diet does can be beneficial for some people.
 However, the keto risks should also be considered.

-• A variety of vegetables from all of the subgroups - dark green, red and orange, legumes, starchy, and other
+• A variety of vegetables from all of the subgroups - dark green, red and orange, legumes, starchy, and other colorful varieties

 • Fruits, especially whole fruits